leahcimali/Federated-Learning-with-unbalanced-data/README.md

 Our experiment will be tested on the MNIST dataset which has been quite heavily used as a benchmark in federated learning problems and algorithms.
-All experiments will be tested using Pytorch and we will compare results as centralized learning with federated learning and compare results in different cases of imbalance.
+All experiments will be tested using Pytorch and we will compare results as centralized learning with federated learning and compare results in different cases of umbalance.